Your guide to a better website

 Timeline is heavily dependent on what resources you already have and your knowledge level on where things go.
 Timelines are also dependent on functionality.
 The general rule is custom functionality, custom animations and designs, custom coding, integrating databases, and the like are all things that will take a while when it comes to website development.

 To review, focus on first performing a website audit of your current site.
 Understand your goals and what you’d like your site to be doing.
 From there, you can move in to creating a new site or revamping your current site with these goals in mind.
-Don’t forget to optimize along the way and pay special attention to how your audience will use your site, letting that information inform both your design and content.
+Don’t forget to optimize a long the way and pay special attention to how your audience will use your site, letting that information inform both your design and content.
 Think about your content as fluid and agile, not static, and revisit it often to ensure relevancy.
-If you get stuck on all the website lingo, check our website FAQs, they’re here to help, and so are we!
+If you get stuck on all the website lingo, check our website FAQs, there here to help, and so are we!